The Missing Mass Problem as a Manifestation of GR Contextuality: X-ray Cluster Mass Profiles

-Here we will compare our ansatz to MSTG for fitting the mass profiles of the eleven X-ray clusters found in Brownstein \cite{brownstein} as obtained from Reiprich and B\"{o}hringer \cite{reiprich1, reiprich2} using combined ROSAT and ASCA data.
-All data were taken from Brownstein, as well as the parameters for the MSTG best fits, since therein Brownstein found MSTG fits of these X-ray clusters bested those of MOND and STVG.
-As with our comparison of our ansatz to MOND for galactic RC's, one should keep in mind that MSTG, as a well-developed theory, is more constrained than our ansatz, so the comparison between our ansatz and MSTG here is only for establishing the feasibility of our approach.
-In each case, we computed proper (or ``gas'') mass $M_p(r)$ and dynamical mass $M(r)$ at eleven logrithmically evenly spaced points from 13 kpc to $r_{out}$, ``the point where the density of the X-ray cluster drops to $\approx 10^{-28} \mbox{g/cm}^3$ which is about 250 times the mean cosmological density of baryons.''
+Here we will compare (via tables and figures) our GR ansatz Eq(\ref{GRansatz}) to core-modified NFW and MSTG for fitting the mass profiles of the eleven X-ray clusters found in Brownstein \cite{brownstein} as obtained from Reiprich and B\"{o}hringer \cite{reiprich1, reiprich2} using combined ROSAT and ASCA data.
+All data were taken from Brownstein \cite{brownstein} wherein Brownstein found MSTG fits of these X-ray clusters bested those of MOND and STVG, while core-modified NFW bested MSTG.
+As shown in Tables \ref{mstgclusters} \& \ref{DMclusters}, we also found core-modified NFW bested MSTG.
+As with our comparison of our GR ansatzes to MOND, Burkett, and NFW for galactic RC's, one should keep in mind that MSTG, Burkett, and NFW are well-developed theories, so they are more constrained than our ansatz; the comparison between our ansatz, MSTG and core-modified NFW here is only for establishing the feasibility of our approach.
+In each case, we computed dynamic (or ``gas'') mass $M(r)$ and proper mass $M_p(r)$ at eleven logrithmically evenly spaced points from 13 kpc to $r_{out}$, ``the point where the density of the X-ray cluster drops to $\approx 10^{-28}$ g cm$^{-3}$ which is about 250 times the mean cosmological density of baryons.''
 The values of $T$, $\rho_o$, $\beta$, and $r_c$, supplied by Brownstein, were used with Eqs(\ref{Eq18}-\ref{Eq20}) to compute $M_p(r)$ and $M(r)$.
-We then computed the MSTG best fit values for $M_p(r)$ at these eleven locations using $M_o$ and $r_o$, supplied by Brownstein, with Eqs(\ref{Eq21} \& \ref{Eq22}).
-Our best values of $A$ and $B$ were found by fitting the dynamical mass $M(r)$ of Eq(\ref{Eq23}).
-As with galactic RC's, we computed a simple MSE to quantify the fits (MSE is logarithmic, since we did a log-log plot of the fits).
+We then computed the MSTG best fit values of $M_o$ and $r_o$ reducing $M_p(r)$ to $M(r)$ at these eleven locations using Eqs(\ref{Eq21} \& \ref{Eq22}).
+Our best values of $A$ and $B$ were found by fitting the proper mass $M_p(r)$ of Eq(\ref{Eq23}).
+As with galactic RC's, we computed a simple mean square error (MSE) to quantify the fits.
 The plots of these best fits are in Figures \ref{cluster1} \& \ref{cluster2}.
-Our results are in Table \ref{morcclusters} and MSTG results are in Table \ref{mstgclusters}.
+Our GR ansatz results are in Table \ref{GRclusters}, the MSTG results are in Table \ref{mstgclusters}, and the core-modified NFW fits are in Table \ref{DMclusters}.
+The results are discussed in section \ref{sec6} after obtaining fits of the CMB angular power spectrum (section \ref{sec5}).